cghispy/DNA_analysis/README.md

 # Instructions of use

->Set program in same directory with .gbk files to analyse
+-Set program in same directory with .gbk files to analyse

->run program
+-Run program